Use Function Logging

 To see what log drains are currently set for your compute environment, if any, use the

 sf env logdrain list command:

 To remove a log drain, use the

 sf env logdrain remove command, providing both the compute environment and the log drain receiver URL:

-Set up Functions log drains to work with a third-party system or provide your own using a log service like log-iss.
-For convenience, we provide basic steps for setting up Functions log drains with some of the more popular third-party systems.
-These examples don't include all the systems that support Functions log drains.
+Set up your function log drains to work with a third-party system or provide your own using a log service like log-iss.
+For convenience, we provide basic steps for setting up log drains for your functions with some of the more popular third-party systems.
+These examples don't include all the systems that support log drains for your functions.